tejess/tejess.github.io/index.md

 - **Text:** understanding how LLMs work, LLMs for science/social science

 ## News
+- **[November.
+2024]** Our paper "A Riemannian ADMM" is accepted to the Journal of Mathematics of Operations Research!
 - **[September.
 2024]** The EFFUSE paper wins Best Paper at Interspeech 2024!
 - **[August.
 2024]** 2 Papers (1 first authored) are accepted to SLT 2024!
 - **[June.
 2024]** The EFFUSE paper is accepted at Interspeech 2024!